Shell agrees term lease of PipeChina's LNG receiving terminals

-SINGAPORE : Shell said on Friday it has agreed to lease liquefied natural gas (LNG) receiving terminals operated by state energy infrastructure firm PipeChina under a medium- and long-term basis.
+SINGAPORE: Shell said on Friday (Jul 28) it has agreed to lease liquefied natural gas (LNG) receiving terminals operated by state energy infrastructure firm PipeChina under a medium- and long-term basis.

 Shell is the first international oil and gas major to sign such an agreement with PipeChina, it said on the official WeChat account of its China unit.